War of the Spanish Succession: Dutch Republic

 The Dutch had recovered and expanded their positions in the Southern Netherlands, and their troops were central to the alliance which halted French territorial expansion in Europe until a new cycle began in 1792.
 But the war left them bankrupt, and inflicted permanent damage on the Dutch merchant navy; while they remained the dominant economic power in the Far East, Britain took over as the pre-eminent global commercial and maritime power.
 The exhaustion of the Dutch admiralties had also allowed the pirates from Algiers to capture numerous Dutch merchant vessels, which the Dutch were only able to stop after a long conflict.
 The Barrier Treaty fortresses became the central driver of Dutch foreign policy in the decades after 1713 and were put to the test during the War of the Austrian Succession.
 (Note: Although judged favourably by contemporaries, modern historians still argue about the true effectiveness of the barrier fortresses, since they were conquered by France during the War of the Austrian Succession.
 Advocates instead emphasise that it took 3 years of campaigning for the French to conquer all barrier fortresses and that the purpose of the barrier was to give the Dutch enough time to mobilize and fortify their borders.
 According to them, nobody in the Dutch Republic was under the illusion that the barrier would stop French armies.)

+Portugal

+While Portugal did not obtain all the desired territorial concessions in South America and the Iberian Peninsula, France relinquished its claims on the northern banks of the Amazon River, which were thus integrated into Brazil, and Spain returned the Colonia del Sacramento, which had been lost during the conflict.
+More importantly however, Portugal emerged on a better diplomatic footing among the powers of Europe and more closely associated with Britain, thus clearly demonstrating to Spain that its independence was beyond question.
+The border regions were devastated, however, and after the war, Portugal resumed a policy of neutrality that afforded the Portuguese fifty years of peace to focus on its territories overseas and reap the benefits of trade.